Resources and products

 This is the Excel solution I use for estimating and tracking cost in my projects (IT projects in the 1-2 million $ range).
 It is also included in our Project Template Pack.
 Use the sheet to estimate labor cost, travel cost, material expenses and CapEx in a simple and transparent way.

 Jessica, a project manager, recently write this about the sheet: “I planned out the budget for a very large project in about an hour.
 Normally this would have taken me all day”.
 This is the best proof that you are getting a great tool that will save you time.
 Note: You need to be familiar with Excel to use the sheet, in particular with formulas.

-Project Kickoff Checklist
+Project Startup Checklist

 Planning a new project is hard.
 Lots of things you have to take care of, and your name is on the line.
 So you want to do it right without wasting time.
-The project kickoff checklist walks you through every step for setting up a new project.
+The project startup checklist walks you through every step for setting up a new project.